Peggy's Story: Regaining Freedom

 Love can mean many things, but it shouldn’t mean enduring emotional, physical, verbal, or sexual abuse.
 Yet for one out of four women, intimate partner violence and abuse is a reality they suffer.

-Peggy* was the one in four who becomes a victim of domestic violence because of her partner.
+Peggy was one of the one in four women who becomes a victim of domestic violence at the hands of her partner.
 She suffered for eight years before she finally felt she had to escape.
 She took her children and left not only her home, but relocated out of state just to get away from her abuser.

 Peggy came to Safe Horizon when she found herself once again fearing for her safety.
 She described what happened – how she’d found a new place to live and a new job.
 The job didn’t pay well enough to help her make ends meet, however.
 Then her abuser managed to find her and began contacting her again.
 Peggy made a difficult choice, one that many women in her situation find themselves forced to do: She agreed to let her ex-partner stay with her so he could help support their family.